 The Course Withdrawal Policy is temporarily modified to allow additional flexibility.
-Unrestricted course withdrawal can be submitted until April 9, 2021; after this time, late course requests should be sent directly to the respective dean’s office by May 14, 2021.
+Unrestricted course withdrawal can be submitted until April 9, 2021; after this time, late course withdrawal requests should be sent directly to the respective dean’s office by May 14, 2021.
 See the Course Schedule Adjustment form.

 - College Withdrawal

 College withdrawal for personal reasons is available until the last day of the semester, May 14, 2021.
-For information and assistance, contact the Academic Advising Office and see the Policy on Withdrawal from College webpage.
+For information and assistance, contact the academic advising office and see the Policy on Withdrawal from College webpage.

 - Information about how courses are to be taught is visible both in the course registration system (Banner) and in the student schedule view on the MyPlattsburgh portal.
 Course with a location code of WEB indicate the course or a portion of the course is online.
 Each type of instruction is listed separately, so students must pay attention to multiple lines that may appear with each course.